LAST UPDATED ON AUGUST 1, 2023, BY HARRY HALL

 What books do you recommend?

-At a minimum, I recommend that you obtain a copy of the PMBOK® Guide, 7th Edition and the Standard for Risk Management in Portfolios, Programs, and Projects (2019).
+At a minimum, I recommend that you obtain a copy of the PMBOK® Guide, Seventh Edition and the Standard for Risk Management in Portfolios, Programs, and Projects (2019).
 See the Reference Materials in the Risk Management Professional Exam Outline.

 There are two other books that I recommend.
-However, none of these books are currently aligned with the PMBOK® Guide, 7th Edition.
-Having said that, each provides helpful information in preparing for the exam.
+Each book provides helpful information in preparing for the exam.
 Equally important, these resources provide helpful tips in the practical application of project risk management.